 It makes sense that so many homes feature asphalt roof shingles: they are affordable, resilient, and come in a wide range of colors and textures.
 Our shingle roof installation experts can install these beautiful, versatile shingles in Lititz, Akron, Lancaster, Leola, New Holland, Ephrata, Lebanon, Reading, Downingtown, West Chester, Hershey, Harrisburg, and York, PA, and the surrounding areas.

-You can achieve your dream exterior with the right combination of asphalt shingle shape and hue.
+You can achieve your dream exterior with the right combination of asphalt shingle shape and hue from Eagle Building Solutions.
 Asphalt shingles make it easy to recreate the rustic beauty of wood shakes, the classic craftsmanship of terracotta tile, or even the earthy texture of slate.
 Architectural shingles with contrasting colors and interesting shapes transform a home into an authentic-looking European chalet or a vintage Colonial masterpiece.

 They’re inexpensive.
 Costs vary by type, but these shingles are cheaper than wood, slate, or metal roofing.
 They are the most popular choice for homeowners and roofing contractors because they are budget-friendly and last a long time.